 POLS 3400.
 International Politics.
 3 Hours.

-A study of key concepts and theories of international poli- tics.
-Examines the evolution of contemporary international system and conflict and cooperation among nation-states.
+A study of key concepts of international relations.
+The course examines the evolution of the contemporary international system and conflict and cooperation among nation-states.

 POLS 3520.
 Modern Political Ideologies.
 3 Hours.